 More than any of his peers, Fichet is testing the limits of transparency, to find the very soul of Meursault’s terroirs.
 It was Meursault’s destiny to have its soils revealed in this way: their intense stoniness is magnified by an exceptionally low water table that forces the vines’ roots deep underground.
 Fichet’s work is a direct outgrowth of a breakthrough that happened three decades ago: René Lafon’s decision to bottle his Meursault "Clos de la Barre" on its own.
 For a century before, such a thing had been unheard of, as only the most famous vineyards, the premier crus, were ever bottled individually; everything else was blended into Meursault villages.

 In the vineyards, Fichet works tirelessly and fastidiously.
 So much so, that it is often impossible to get an appointment to visit unless it is at the end of the day, since Jean-Philippe is usually on his tractor from daybreak until sunset each day!
 He believes in severe winter pruning rather than green harvesting.
-In the cellar, he believes his wines’ expressiveness is enhanced through a patient 18-month élevage, with little new oak and by avoiding aggressive lees stirring.
+In the cellar, he believes his wines’ expressiveness is enhanced through a patient 18-month élevage - 12 months in mostly used wood followed by 6 months in tank - and by avoiding aggressive lees stirring.